Missed the 1099-NEC deadline? You can still file or fix errors. eFile Now

 What's New in Form 1098-T for the 2026 Tax Year?

-The IRS has no major reporting changes for the form itself this year.
+For 2026, the IRS separated the Filer’s, Student’s, Recipient’s, and Borrower’s address fields into individual entry boxes.
 Eligible institutions should continue using the current Instructions for Forms 1098-E and 1098-T when filing 2026 information in early 2027.

 Form 1098-T Filing Requirements